Religious law: Judaism

 Halakha (הלכה; literally "walking") is the collective body of rabbinic Jewish religious laws derived from the Written and Oral Torah, including the Mishnah, the halakhic Midrash, the Talmud, and its commentaries.
 After the destruction of the Second Temple by the Romans in the year 70 during the First Jewish-Roman War, the Oral Law was developed through intensive and expansive interpretations of the written Torah.

 The halakhah has developed gradually through a variety of legal and quasi-legal mechanisms, including judicial decisions, legislative enactments, and customary law.
 The literature of questions to rabbis, and their considered answers, are referred to as Responsa.
 Over time, as practices develop, codes of Jewish law were written based on Talmudic literature and Responsa.
 The most influential code, the Shulchan Aruch, guides the religious practice of most Orthodox and some Conservative Jews.

 According to rabbinic tradition there are 613 mitzvot in the written Torah.
 The mitzvot in the Torah (also called the Law of Moses) pertain to nearly every aspect of human life.
 Some of these laws are directed only to men or to women, some only to the ancient priestly groups (the Kohanim and Leviyim) members of the tribe of Levi, some only to farmers within the Land of Israel.
 Some laws are only applicable when there is a Temple in Jerusalem (see Third Temple).

-Wicca

-The Wiccan Rede is a statement that provides the key moral system in the neopagan religion of Wicca and certain other related witchcraft-based faiths.
-A common form of the Rede is "An it harm none, do what ye will".